ethaniccc/Mockingbird/README.md

 **Mockingbird's base inspiration comes from [Neptune](https://github.com/shura62/Neptune/) made by shura62**

 TLDR (if you don't care about all the dev stuff): **__Same checks, and new base__**.
+TLDR List:
+- New Base
+- Same and new checks
+- More accurate
+- Cheat probability
+- Reward system (for when players pass checks to prevent falses)
+- Less CPU Usage

 Well, first things first - detection modules are no longer event listeners, instead, Detections extend a Detection class which has a function called "process" which runs every time a packet gets received from the player.